Qasr-e Cham

-Qasr-e Cham (قصرچم, also Romanized as Qaşr-e Cham; also known as ‘Aşr-e Shām, Asricham, and Qaşr-e Jam) is a village in Manzariyeh Rural District, in the Central District of Shahreza County, Isfahan Province, Iran.
-At the 2006 census, its population was 1,716, in 408 families.
+Qasr-e Cham (قصرچم) (Note: Also romanized as Qaşr-e Cham; also known as ‘Aşr-e Shām, Asricham, and Qaşr-e Jam) is a village in Manzariyeh Rural District of the Central District in Shahreza County, (Note: Formerly Qomsheh County) Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,716 in 408 households.
+The following census in 2011 counted 1,606 people in 426 households.
+The 2016 census measured the population of the village as 1,822 people in 515 households.